Spring planted

 Where to Plant:

-Choose a position in full sun (or very light shade) with fertile, well-drained soil.
-Peonies dislike waterlogging and prefer to be left undisturbed once planted.
-Ideal for mixed borders, cottage gardens, and cutting gardens.
+Choose a position in full sun (or light shade) with fertile, well-drained soil.
+Peonies prefer a spot where they can be left undisturbed for years—ideal for mixed borders, cottage gardens and cutting gardens.

 How to Plant:

-• Depth: Plant so the buds (eyes) sit just 2–5 cm below the soil surface (shallower in heavier soils).
+• Depth: Plant so the buds (eyes) sit just 2–3 cm below the soil surface.
+Planting too deep can reduce flowering.

 Watering: